A Study of British Genius: Contents

 There was a comparison showing that people who were regarded as significantly intelligent were educated in the UK, Scotland, Ireland, and were at the most notable universities.
 Ellis pointed out that his studies were not the only ones to include these universities and regions in their results.
-He did suggest that this wasn't a sweeping generalization that did not take exceptions into account, however, he insisted that it was instead more of a predisposition.
+He suggested that this wasn't a sweeping generalization that did not take exceptions into account; that it was instead more of a predisposition.
 Those who went to college or attained some sort of level of higher education were far more likely than others to be intelligent, prominent people of society.
 Marriage was not seen in most of the prominent men that he studied.
 However, he pressed the idea that men who did not marry, did not necessarily do so because of intellectual absorption.
-Many of the men had actually considered marriage, or did not live to the age where they would be likely to marry, or had certain life issues that stood in their way.
-He is very careful to show that this category was not quite so clear.
+Many of the men had actually considered marriage, or did not live to the age where they would be likely to marry, or had certain problems that hindered it.
+He was very careful to show that this category was not quite so clear.
 For those who did marry, they married at much later ages than the rest of the men Ellis had studied, and they married even later than their fathers, who Ellis also thought married much later than other men.
 This later year was an average of 31.1 years of age.